bscout9956/basicsr-dataset-creator/README.md

   - PyTorch for Python 3 according to your environment of choice: https://pytorch.org/
   - Python packages: `pip install numpy opencv-python lmdb pyyaml tensorboard`
     - You may need to use `pip3` instead...
+  - **Linux users refer to the package manager and settings in your distro**.

 ## Instructions for installing and training BasicSR:
   1. Install the requirements